What Is Email Marketing for Artists?

 Make Email List Building a Top Priority

 Building, maintaining, and using your list needs to be a high-priority activity.
 As you build your email marketing list, your contacts will grow, as will your ability to influence them.
-Do not overlook the tremendous opportunities for improving your art career by routinely using efficient techniques in your email marketing for artists efforts.
+Do not overlook the tremendous opportunities for improving your art career by routinely using efficient techniques in your email marketing for artist efforts.

 How do small, emerging artists get noticed?

 As a small or emerging artist, getting noticed in today's crowded art market can be a challenge.
 But with the right strategies, you can increase your visibility and get your work seen.
-One of the most effective ways to get your art out there is email marketing.
+One of the most effective ways to get your art out there is through email marketing.
 It's an inexpensive and easy way to reach a large audience and spread awareness of your work.
 You can create campaigns to target new artists, reach out to galleries, or even just promote a new piece of art.

 Social media is also a great tool for connecting with other creatives and building a following.
 Platforms like Instagram and Twitter are great for showcasing your work and engaging with potential customers.
 Don't be afraid to reach out to other artists, galleries, and magazines to collaborate and share your work.
 With a bit of effort and creativity, your art can reach a much wider audience and get the recognition it deserves.